Daniel-KM/Omeka-S-module-SingleSignOn/README.md

-For the role, it is recommended to use "guest" or "researcher", then to update it manually in admin board. "guest" is used only when module [Guest] or [Guest Role] is active, or another module creates this role.
+For the role, it is recommended to use "guest" or "researcher", then to update it manually in admin board. "guest" is used only when module [Guest] or [Guest Role] is active, or another module that creates this role.
+For security, don't set an admin role.
+Of course, an admin can update the role after the first authentication.

 ### Testing on SamlTest.id